subquery/documentation/docs/quickstart/quickstart_chains/polkadot-humanode.md

 Mapping functions define how chain data is transformed into the optimized GraphQL entities that we previously defined in the `schema.graphql` file.
 Navigate to the default mapping function in the `src/mappings` directory.
 You will see two exported functions: `handleBioauthNewAuthenticationEvent` and `handleImonlineSomeOfflineEvent`.

-The `handleBioauthNewAuthenticationEvent` and `handleImonlineSomeOfflineEvent` functions receive event data whenever an event matches the filters that you specified previously in the `project.yaml`.
+The `handleBioauthNewAuthenticationEvent` and `handleImonlineSomeOfflineEvent` functions receive event data whenever an event matches the filters that you specified previously in the `project.ts`.

 Update the `handleBioauthNewAuthenticationEvent` and `handleImonlineSomeOfflineEvent` functions as follows (note the additional imports):